Introduction

 as keys and the coefficients \(\alpha_j\) as values.

-In struqture we distinguish between spin operators and Hamiltonians to avoid introducing unphysical behaviour by accident.
+In struqture we distinguish between operators and Hamiltonians to avoid introducing unphysical behaviour by accident.

 has to be real.